pepollms/tracker/_doc/op_4_setup_and_config.md

 ### Installing Git Version Control

-Note that the machine must be online to access the remote repository.
+Note that the machine must be online to access the Manjaro online packager repository.

+The following command will install the Git version control using the package manager `pacman`.

 ~~~
 $ sudo pacman -S git